bcosca/fatfree/readme.md

 **Important:** If your application uses APC, Memcached, WinCache, XCache, or a filesystem cache, clear all cache entries first before overwriting an older version of the framework with a new one.

 Make sure you're running the right version of PHP.
 F3 does not support versions earlier than PHP 5.3.
 You'll be getting syntax errors (false positives) all over the place because new language constructs and closures/anonymous functions are not supported by outdated PHP versions.
-To find out, open your console (run cmd.exe if you're running Windows):-
+To find out, open your console (`bash` shell on Linux, or `cmd.exe` on Windows):-

 ```
 /path/to/php -v